-The trouble with decision making (DM) as a topic is its complex character which is doesn’t lend itself well to unpack it in a linear mode.
+The trouble with decision making (DM) as a topic is its complex character which is doesn’t lend itself well to unpack it in a linear modality.
 For as soon as we want to dive further into our process, we have to determine first which domain we are finding ourselves in: an ordered domain or a complex one?

 With uncertainty, all bets are off.
 The outcome cannot be known or calculated.
 Both conditions require very different approaches to decision making.
 The best decision under risk is not the best decision under uncertainty.